openSUSE/people/sources/2011-07-05-manu-gupta.md

 We need a tighter integration with media codecs.
 Rest all works like a charm.

-**What do you think the future holds for the openSUSE project?**
+**What do you think the future holds for the openSUSE project?
+And your future at the project?**

 openSUSE has got a wonderful future.
-I don't know about my future at the project but definitely like to keep it the way as it is now.
+I donâ€™t know about my future at the project but definitely like to keep it the way as it is now.

-**A person ask you why he/she should choose openSUSE instead of other distribution/OS.
+**A person asks you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?**

 I will ask them to use it for at least 2 months and explore it and then decide.
 People want instant results and that is not achievable.